-- 1. Indicate your accounting period. - 2.
-Indicate the address where the financial records are held. - 3.
-Provide the following financial documents for the two most recently completed financial years plus all subsequent monthly, quarterly or half yearly statements: - chart of accounts; - audited consolidated and unconsolidated financial statements (including all footnotes and the auditor's opinion); - internal financial statements, income statements (profit and loss reports), or management accounts, that are prepared and maintained in the normal course of business for the goods under investigation.
+- Indicate your accounting period.
+Since 29 JULY 2013. - 2.
+Indicate the address where the financial records are held.
+Financial Department of SECA, located in Shengzhou City, Zhejiang, China. - 3.
+Provide the following financial documents for the two most recently completed financial years plus all subsequent monthly, quarterly or half yearly statements: - chart of accounts: - audited consolidated and unconsolidated financial statements (including all footnotes and the auditor's opinion); - internal financial statements, income statements (profit and loss reports), or management accounts, that are prepared and maintained in the normal course of business for the goods under investigation.